June 15 - August 14, 2015

 The morning begins at 9:00am when campers and CITs gather on the wrap-around porch.
 Together with guest educators, they participate in fun and educational projects that vary with each week’s theme (see full list below).

 At noon each day, campers gather to eat their BYO lunches, visit, read, and play with Legos, puzzles, board and card games, jacks, ring toss, and table soccer.
-Non-camp swimming lessons are available from noon to 2:00pm at the Cleveland Park Club's pool.
-Club members have enrollment priority.
+Group swim classes are available between 1:00 and 3:00pm at the Cleveland Park Club's pool.
+Campers may enroll in swim classes for an additional fee.
 More information about swim lessons can be found here.
+Other campers will enjoy an additional free swim period and more afternoon fun including games, crafts, and group and individual play.

-Stilt-walking · Tumbling · Swimming & Diving · Table Soccer · Rope Jumping · Spud · Kick ball · Reading · Drawing & Painting · Chalk Drawing · Woodcrafts · Sand Castles · Macrame · Yarn & Fabric Crafts · Clay · Lanyards · Plaster Casts · Legos · Puzzles · Hop Scotch · Jacks · Board & Card Games · Charades · Singing · Twister · Circle Games · Storytelling · Red/Green Light · Skits · Pogo Stick · Puppetry · Hula Hoop · Mother May I · Octopus Tag · Ring Toss · Sewing · Word Games · Four Square
+Swimming · Table Soccer · Jump rope · Spud · Kickball · Reading · Drawing & Painting · Chalk Drawing · Woodcrafts · Sand Castles · Macrame · Yarn & Fabric Crafts · Clay · Lanyards · Plaster Casts · Legos · Puzzles · Hop Scotch · Jacks · Board & Card Games · Charades · Singing · Twister · Circle Games · Storytelling · Red/Green Light · Skits · Puppetry · Hula Hoop · Mother May I · Octopus Tag · Ring Toss · Sewing · Word Games · Four Square

 You are just right to be a CIT at the Camp @ Cleveland Park Club

-*If you will be 12 or 13 in June 2014 and you have already served as a CIT at the Cleveland Park Camp, you are welcome to reapply.
+*If you will be 13 in June 2015 and you have already served as a CIT at the Camp @ Cleveland Park Club, you are welcome to reapply.

 Registration and payment information for CITs can be found here.